 Displays the current statistics and counters for the Name Caching and duplicated frames filtering.
-This information can be displayed on a global or a per interface basis by using the PORT monitoring command.
+This information can be displayed on a global or a per interface basis by running the port monitoring command.

+'''

-''' Name Cache+list ?
+Name Cache+list ?

 add-names Displays duplicated frames filtering database

-cache Displays name caching information '''
+cache Displays name caching information

+'''